 This is a medium to difficult graded trekking with altitudes ranging between 4400 m (14, 432 ft.) and 5300m (17, 384 ft.).
-We walk 5-6 hour in average but some days can be longer.
-Subfreezing temperatures can occur even in summer at higher elevations and, hot gusty winds in May and June can make walking tough due to sweating.
-The itinerary does allow enough time for acclimatization and trekkers should not feel the symptoms of the altitude sickness, yet trekkers are recommended for training exercises at least a couple of months ahead of the trip date.
+We walk 5-6 hours on average, but some days can be longer.
+Subfreezing temperatures can occur even in summer at higher elevations and, hot, gusty winds in May and June can make walking tough due to sweating.
+The itinerary allows enough time for acclimatization, and trekkers should not feel the symptoms of altitude sickness.
+But trekkers are recommended for training exercises at least a couple of months before the trip date.

-Lhasa has some choices for accommodation but we use Tibetan managed mid-range hotels located in the Barkhor area.
-We use Denkang or Gyangyen hotels which are new additions of Lhasa.
-Other hotels of our choice are Dhod Gu, Kyichu, Gorkha and Yak hotels.
-In Gyantse and Shigatse, there are very few choices of tourist standard hotels and obviously we pick the best one.
-We use Gyantse Hotel in Gyantse and Manasarovar in Shigatse which are 3 star standard properties.
-These hotels promise private bathroom with hot and cold water but at times, it is common that the hot water supply may be disrupted due to electric outage.
-As we leave Shigatse behind, we have basic accommodations in Shegar (New Tingri), Everest Base camp and Tingri.
-Guest houses provide very primitive facilities.
-We will try to get you private room with two beds.
-We will have to use share toilet which is Tibetan style squat toilet and we may miss hot showers in guesthouses.
-If they do have one, we may end up paying extra as usually, it's not included in the room rent does not include that extra cost.
+Lhasa has some choices for accommodation, but we use Tibetan managed mid-range hotels located in the Barkhor area.
+We use Denkang or Gyangyen hotels, which are new additions of Lhasa.
+Other hotels of our choice are Dhod Gu, Kyichu, Gorkha, and Yak hotels.
+In Gyantse and Shigatse, there are very few choices of tourist standard hotels, and obviously, we pick the best one.
+We use the Gyantse Hotel in Gyantse and Manasarovar in Shigatse, which are 3-star standard properties.
+These hotels promise private bathroom with hot and cold water, but at times, it is common that the hot water supply will disrupt due to an electric outage.
+As we leave Shigatse behind, we have basic accommodations in Shegar (New Tingri), Everest Base camp, and Tingri.
+Guesthouses provide very primitive facilities.
+We will try to get you a private room with two beds.
+We will have to use the shared toilet, which is a Tibetan style squat toilet, and we may miss hot showers in guesthouses.
+If they do have one, we may end up paying extra as; usually, the room rent does not include that extra cost.

-During trekking, we provide complete camping gears that include 2 persons sleeping tents, kitchen tent, dinning tent, toilet tent, camping chairs and tables, mattresses and kitchen utensils.
-On request, we can also provide sleeping bags but usually we recommend bringing your own.
+During trekking, we provide complete camping gears that include two persons sleeping tents, kitchen tent, dining tent, toilet tent, camping chairs, and tables.
+There will also be mattresses and kitchen utensils.
+On request, we can also provide sleeping bags, but usually, we recommend bringing your own.

 Our tour features breakfast only when you are in the cities.
 Breakfast can be western or Chinese or Tibetan style.
-There are choices of restaurants in the cities serving western, Chinese, Indian and Nepali dishes.
+There are choices of restaurants in the cities serving western, Chinese, Indian, and Nepali dishes.
 You can expect to spend US$ 8 -10 per meal in regular restaurants.
-Meals in the hotels can be priced higher.
+Meals in hotels can be expensive.

 Guide and Crews

-Right upon arrival at Lhasa airport, you will be met by your guide who will accompany you throughout the trip.
-We pick knowledgeable, friendly and flexible guides who are also recommended by our former clients.
-The guide, beside working as an interpreter and giving a valuable insight into the Tibetan way of life, he helps you check in hotel, co-ordinates with drivers and other crews and deals with local bureaucracies as and when required.
-Your guide carries all necessary vouchers and documents required in connection of your trip.
-On trekking trips, besides guides there will be a special cook and additional helps depending on group size and animal drivers.
+Right upon arrival at Lhasa airport, you will meet your guide who will accompany you throughout the trip.
+We pick knowledgeable, friendly, and flexible guides who are also recommended by our former clients.
+The guide, besides working as an interpreter and giving a valuable insight into the Tibetan way of life, he helps you check in the hotel, co-ordinates with drivers, and other crews.
+And the guide also deals with local bureaucracies as and when required.
+Your guide carries all necessary vouchers and documents needed in connection to your trip.
+On trekking trips, besides guides, there will be a special cook and additionally helps depending on group size and animal drivers.
 The crews are responsible for setting up and breaking down camps.
 We do use pack animals (Yaks or ponies) to transport the gears and supplies during trekking.
-The drivers and animal drivers do not speak English but you will be impressed by their sense of hospitality and service.
+The drivers and animal drivers do not speak English, but you will be impressed by their sense of hospitality and service.

 Transportation in Tibet

 Roads in Tibet are now better.
-They are well paved and 4WD vehicles are no longer required.
-We provide a good conditioned van or minibus depending on the group size.
-For larger groups, there will be additional support vehicle for supplies and gears.
+They are well paved, and 4WD vehicles are no longer required.
+We provide an excellent conditioned van or minibus depending on the group size.
+For larger groups, there will be an additional support vehicle for supplies and gears.

 About our Trekking Trips in Tibet

 Our qualified and experienced crew from Tibet fully caters to all our trekking trips.
 Depending on group size, we may also hire professional Nepali Sherpa Crews who are well renowned for organizing trekking trips.
-We hire English speaking Tibetan Guide for all our trips but on large expeditions, there will also be a Nepali Leader who will be responsible to control the trekking arrangement part.
+We hire English speaking Tibetan Guide for all our trips.
+But on large expeditions, there will also be a Nepali Leader who will be responsible for controlling the trekking arrangement part.

 A typical trekking day begins with a hot cup of tea or coffee served at your tent early morning.
 You are provided a bowl of hot water for washing.
-You will pack up your stuff and appear in the breakfast table by 7 or 7.30am.
+You will pack up your stuff and appear in the breakfast table by 7 or 7.30 am.
 We leave the campsite usually from 8 to 8.30 am for days trekking.
-Your luggage is carried by porter or pack animal and all you need to carry is a small day pack containing a water bottle, camera, sun cream, hat, rain-jacket and a warm jumper, just in case.
-The afternoon's walk is generally shorter and we arrive at camp in time for a nice cup of tea.
-The remainder of the afternoon can be spent exploring the nearby villages, doing a bit of washing or simply relaxing with a good book or give hands to the kitchen crews to add your taste.
-Dinner is usually served between 6 and 7pm and after dinner, the evening is often spent playing cards or talking with the crews.
-If it’s a large group, the crews might take initiative in singing and dancing before turning into the tent for a well-earned sleep.
+Porter or pack animal carries your luggage.
+And all you need to take is a small day pack containing a water bottle, camera, sun cream, hat, rain-jacket, and a warm jumper, just in case.
+The afternoon's walk is generally shorter, and we arrive at camp in time for a nice cup of tea.
+You can spend the remainder of the afternoon exploring the nearby villages, doing a bit of washing, or simply relaxing with a good book.
+Or give hands to the kitchen crews to add your taste.
+You will have your dinner usually between 6 and 7 pm, and after dinner, the evening is often spent playing cards or talking with the crews.
+If it’s a large group, the crews might take the initiative in singing and dancing before turning into the tent for a well-earned sleep.

-There are no mandatory vaccinations required to travel to Tibet but you may consider vaccination against rabies and Hep A. Travelers with cardiac-pulmonary issues or any other medical conditions are recommended to consult their physician before you sign up a trip to Tibet.
-The main health consideration in Tibet is altitude related illness or Acute Mountain Sickness (AMS).
-You may experience some mild symptoms initially, such as headache, lethargy, nausea and sleeplessness, but these should lessen within a few days.
-A supply of bottled oxygen is carried in the vehicle at all times should it be required.
+There are no mandatory vaccinations required to travel to Tibet.
+But you may consider vaccination against rabies, and Hep A. Travelers with cardiac-pulmonary issues or any other medical conditions are recommended to consult their physician before you sign up a trip to Tibet.
+The primary health consideration in Tibet is altitude-related illness or Acute Mountain Sickness (AMS).
+You may experience some mild symptoms initially, such as headache, lethargy, nausea, and sleeplessness, but these should lessen within a few days.
 We also carry a Portable Altitude Chamber (PAC) on all our Tibet treks.
 We also carry basic first aid kit, but it’s good to bring your own as well.
-Hotels in Lhasa are equipped with oxygen.
 Doctors will also be available on call.

-Based on our experience, less than 1% percent of our clients got altitude sickness but that was nothing serious.
-In case of a serious sickness or a casualty, which generally does not happen; you shall be driven by a land cruiser to nearest Nepal border or flown out of Lhasa.
-It’s recommended that you should bear a valid travel insurance covering emergency medical transportation.
+Based on our experience, less than 1% percent of our clients got altitude sickness, but that was nothing serious.
+In case of a severe illness or a casualty, which generally does not happen, a land cruiser shall drive you to the nearest Nepal border or flown out of Lhasa.
+We recommend that you bear valid travel insurance covering emergency medical transportation.

-You should start some physical exercises like jogging, swimming, cycling, hiking and aerobics about several weeks ahead of the trip that keeps you fit and lessens the chance of getting altitude sickness.
+You should start some physical exercises like jogging, swimming, cycling, hiking, and aerobics about several weeks before the trip.
+It helps you keep fit and lessen the chance of getting altitude sickness.
 You should have a good sleep the night before you fly to Lhasa and take complete rest on the first day.
 It's also advisable to drink 3-4 liters of water daily and consume liquid food.

 Best Time to Trek in Tibet

-While trekking trips can be undertaken from April through late October, May, June, September and early October are the best periods.
-High Himalayas blocks the monsoon cloud and Tibet is generally dry but still there is some chance of rain during July and August.
+You can undertake trekking trips from April through late October, May, June, September, but early October is the best period.
+High Himalayas blocks the monsoon cloud, and Tibet is generally dry, but there is still some chance of rain during July and August.
 Trekkers must be prepared for the extremes in climate, even in the middle of the summer.
 Weather can change very quickly and unexpectedly.
-Night temperatures at 4500m (14,760 ft.) and above can fall below freezing even in July and August and its very much windy on high passes.
+Night temperatures at 4500m (14,760 ft.) and above can fall below freezing even in July and August, and it's very much windy on high passes.

-During the day a light shirt or jumper and lightweight pants will be suitable, but a warm fleece or down jacket is recommended for the evenings.
-Below is the general clothing and equipment list for trekking in Tibet.
+During the day, a light shirt or jumper and lightweight pants will be suitable, but we recommend a warm fleece or down jacket for the evenings.
+Below are the general clothing and equipment list for trekking in Tibet.

 - Down jacket or warm fleece top.